 Easy Ways to Detect Air Leaks

 Doing the necessary work to keep your home’s energy efficiency levels high is an easy decision.
-When you make sure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
-One of the ways your home could be losing significant efficiency is through air leaks around your home.
+When you ensure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
+One way your home may be losing efficiency is through air leaks.

 Inside your home

 First, you’ll want to look around your windows and doors.
-If they shake easily or you can see light coming in around the frame, they’re leaking and probably wasting energy and money, as well.
-Seal them with caulk or weather-stripping to take care of the leak.
+If they shake easily or you can see light coming in around the frame, they’re leaking and likely wasting energy and money, as well.
+Seal them with caulk or weather-stripping to eliminate the leak.